port-labs/port-docs/docs/platform-overview/port-components/calculation-properties.md

 ## Examples

-Here is a few example how Calculation property can be beneficial:
+Here are a few examples for usage of Calculation properties:

 ### Concat Strings

-Assume you have properties called `str1` with the value `hello` and `str2` of type `string` with the value `world`.
+Assume you have two `string` properties: one is called `str1` with the value `hello`, the other is called `str2` with the value `world`.
-This is the formula get `hello world`
+The following calculation will result `hello world`:

 ```json showLineNumbers
 {